Policy on handling conflicts of interest

 For example, the procedures include:

-- Information of potential conflicts of interest, for example being both producer and distributor
+Information of potential conflicts of interests, for example being both producer and distributor

 Information to company management and unit holders